mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 # What's going on here?

-The plot thickened as a screenshot showed Lizzie using Upwork's messaging interface to talk to her other clients:
+Then, things got a bit more interesting.
+A screenshot showed Lizzie using Upwork's messaging interface to talk to her other clients:

 {% include image.html file="workdiary-5.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="800px" img_link="true" fig_caption="A screenshot showing Lizzie messaging her other clients" %}